GenesysCloudBlueprints/user-activity-monitor/README.md

 # User Activity Monitor

-The user activity monitor service monitors Genesys Cloud user presence and conversations to identify inactive users and terminate their sessions.
+The user activity monitor service monitors Genesys Cloud user presence and conversations to identify idle users and terminate their sessions.

 ## Project Overview